LarsBehrenberg/gb-content-copy/content/posts/sebastian-coe.md

       Lining up in the final alongside Coe was the favourite [Steve Ovett](https://en.wikipedia.org/wiki/Steve_Ovett).
 However both men were to be disappointed as gold went to the German Olaf Beyer.
 Sebastian Coe took bronze, with Ovett just ahead of him taking the silver medal.
 Yet this was just a taste of what was to come.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: Sebastian Coe at the Queen Elizabeth Olympic Park in July 2013 (© los_bandito_anthony, CC BY 2.0)
+        imageUrl: /assets/sebastian-coe-elizabeth-olympic-park.jpg
+      - imageTitle: Coe and South African Olympian Oscar Pistorius at an International Paralympic Day event at Trafalgar Square on 8 September 2011 (© Nick Webb, CC BY 2.0)
+        imageUrl: /assets/sebastian-coe-with-oscar-pistorius-in-london.jpg
+      - imageTitle: Sebastian Coe attends a Press Conference after his presentation of the 2017 bid for the IAAF World Championships in Monaco. (© Mohan, CC BY 2.0)
+        imageUrl: /assets/sebastian-coe-monaco-2011.jpg
   - textTitle: A Golden Period
     text: >-
       ### In 1979 Sebastian Coe showcased his talent to the athletics world in